Where have the ancient gods gone? Where can we find the Gods of our ancient ancestors?

 Give Honor and Thanks

 Think about this experience.
 Realize you are a part of nature, but you live most of your life disconnected from it.
 Connect now once again as our ancestors did.
 Do this daily.
 Never stop seeing, hearing, and feeling that connection with the Earth.
-Earth the place where the Gods of old reside.
+Earth is the place where the Gods of the old reside.

 This exercise works.
 It will connect with nature.
 These are the voices of nature always reaching out to touch us.
 The environment is always singing the songs and waiting for you to return.